Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Related Work

-We can divide OSR techniques into three categories based on the training set compositions.
-The first category includes the techniques that borrow additional data in the training set.
-To better discriminate known class and unknown class, \cite{shu2018unseen} and \cite{saito2018open} introduced unlabeled data during the training phase.
-The research works that generate additional training data fall in the second category of open set recognition techniques.
-Most data generation methods are based on GANs. \cite{DBLP:conf/bmvc/GeDG17} introduced a conditional GAN to generate some unknown samples followed by OpenMax open set classifier.
-The third category of open set recognition does not require additional data.
-Most of the research works require outlier detection for the unknown class. \cite{DBLP:journals/corr/abs-1802-04365} proposed ii loss for open set recognition.
+We can divide neural network based OSR techniques into three categories based on the training set compositions.
+The first category borrows additional data as the unknown samples in the training set.
+To better discriminate known class and unknown class, Shu et al.\ \cite{shu2018unseen} and Saito et al.\ \cite{saito2018open} introduce unlabeled data during the training phase as the unknown class.
+The second category generates additional data as the unknown class, Ge et al.\ \cite{DBLP:conf/bmvc/GeDG17} introduce a conditional GAN to generate unknown samples followed by an OpenMax classifier.
+The third category does not use additional data, Hassen and Chan \cite{DBLP:journals/corr/abs-1802-04365} propose ii loss for the OSR problem.
 It first finds the representations for the known classes during training and then recognizes an instance as unknown if it does not belong to any known classes.
-Our work does not require additional data and performs an extra step after learning the representations to identify the unknowns, which falls into the third category of the OSR techniques.
+Jia and Chan \cite{DBLP:conf/icann/JiaC21} propose MMF as a loss extension to further separate the known and unknown representations for the OSR problem.
+CROSR in \cite{DBLP:conf/cvpr/YoshihashiSKYIN19} trains networks for joint classification and reconstruction of the known classes to combine the learned representation and decision in the OSR task.
+Perera et al.\ \cite{DBLP:conf/cvpr/PereraMJMWOP20} adopt a self-supervision framework to force the network to learn more informative features when separating the unknown class.
+Specifically, they used the output of the autoencoder as auxiliary features for the OSR task.